Giannis Chondrogiannis: Biography

+After the conviction of their father and the verdict pertaining to the confiscation of his property, Chondrogiannis' children resorted to crime so as to survive; although many appeals for pardon and amnesty were made by the Chondrogiannis family, the newly established Greek State eventually arrested and executed all six of them.
+Another man who had helped Chondrogiannis steal Tampakopoulos' money, Petiotis, was not prosecuted, despite his involvement.

+The Chondrogiannis family

 The Chondroyannos surname is believed to have been incorporated during the period of Ottoman rule in Greece (14th to 19th centuries).
 As is often dictated by Greek custom, the forenames of family members are passed on from preceding generations.
 Additionally, traditional Greek Orthodox/Christian forenames are common within the Chondroyannos lineage.